Friday, December 27, 2019.

-With the Level 1 Drought Response declared, the outdoor water use schedule required in the Water Stewardship Act of 2010 remains in place.
+With the Level 1 Drought Response lifted, the outdoor water use schedule required in the Water Stewardship Act of 2010 remains in place.
 It limits outdoor water use year-round to the hours between 4 p.m. and 10 a.m. unless specifically listed as an exception.
 This is done to limit evaporation during the warmest part of the day.
-Further restrictions would be imposed if drought conditions worsen and the Georgia EPD declares a Level 2 Drought Response.
-Again, only a Level 1 Drought Response has been issued at this time.
+Further restrictions would be imposed if drought conditions return and the Georgia EPD declares a Level 1 Drought Response or higher.
+Again, the Level 1 Drought Response has been lifted at this time.

-The following activities may be done at any time of day under a Level 1 Drought Response:
+The following activities may be done at any time of day under a Non-Drought Response:

 Carroll County Water Authority announces that it has received the 2018 Platinum Award from the Georgia Association of Water Professionals.
 The prestigious Platinum Award is given in recognition of complete and consistent Safe Drinking Water Act permit compliance during each calendar year for at least five years.
 Carroll County Water Authority and its suppliers conduct over 8,000 tests for over 100 compounds annually, and all testing and constituent levels were found to be in compliance with the United States Environmental Protection Agency.
 CCWA’s qualified, professional employees are dedicated to serving our community with safe, quality drinking water every day of the year.